functorz-tech/momen_doc/account-community/collaboration.md

 ## Accessing Collaboration Features

 1. In the top-right corner of the Momen editor, click **Invite Collaborators**.
-2. Or, go to the User Center, select a project, click **Manage Project**, and enable **Sharing and Permissions**.
+2. Or, go to the User Center, select a project, click **Manage Project**, and click **Manage Collaborators**.

 ## Inviting and Managing Collaborators

 After clicking **Invite Collaborators**, you will enter the collaborator management interface.
-You can invite collaborators by sharing a link or entering their phone numbers.
+You can invite collaborators by sharing a link or entering their email addresses.
 Assign different roles and permissions to each collaborator.
 Momen offers the following roles:

 - **Owner**: The project creator with full control, including editing, managing collaborators, and advanced operations.
 This is the highest permission level.
 - **Administrator**: Can edit project content, manage participants (invite/remove), and clone the project.
 Suitable for members assisting the owner in management.
 - **Editor**: Can modify project content.
 This is the main role for content creators and editors.
 - **Viewer**: Can only view project content, with no editing rights.
 Suitable for stakeholders who need to stay informed but not edit.

-By clearly defining roles and permissions, Momen ensures project security and collaboration efficiency, avoiding errors caused by unclear permissions.

 ### Collaborator Limits for Different Project Plans